aardev14/Pesto/README.md

 ## Recommended Parameters
 Your can customize the parameters of the evaluate function to be as strict as needed for your application.
 These are just the recommended parameters that I have used in my testing against Zxcvbn.

-### Drowsy
+### Drowsy Pesto
 Description: For minimally complex passwords, Pesto feels tired and disinterested.
 These passwords don't stimulate his intellect or engage his magical abilities, making him appear sleepy and unengaged.

 Call `Evaluate(password, 3, 12, true, true, true, true, false)`

-### Bored
+### Bored Pesto
 Description: Average settings and "good enough" passwords leave Pesto feeling bored and unimpressed.
 They fail to challenge his intellect or make full use of his remarkable intelligence.

 Call `Evaluate(password, 3, 14, true, true, true, true, false)`

-### Curious
+### Curious Pesto
 Description: Moderate settings and somewhat complex passwords make Pesto feel slightly more engaged but not entirely captivated.
 He begins to pay more attention, but the passwords aren't quite challenging enough to fully interest him.

 Call `Evaluate(password, 4, 16, true, true, true, true, false)`

-### Alert
+### Alert Pesto
 Description: Very strong settings and robust passwords require Pesto's keen intellect and cause him to feel highly focused and alert.
 He is completely engaged in the challenge and determined to apply his expertise to uncover any potential weaknesses.

 Call `Evaluate(password, 5, 18, true, true, true, true, false)`

-### Fascinated
+### Fascinated Pesto
 Description: Extremely strong settings and passwords with maximum complexity captivate Pesto completely.
 He is enthralled and mesmerized by the challenge, with his energy levels peaking as he devotes all his intellect and expertise to analyzing these formidable passwords.

 Call `Evaluate(password, 5, 20, true, true, true, true, false)`

 ### Custom Pesto
 Although Zxcvbn is a great estimator, I developed Pesto to better arm developers to defend against dictionary attacks, specifically offline dictionary attacks.
 The testing shown below is evidence of Pesto's effectiveness compared to Zxcvbn.
 If you are using weaker parameters, then you should implement things such as rate limiting and 2FA to make it significantly harder for attackers to guess passwords through brute force or dictionary-based methods.

+Call `Evaluate(password, x, y, true, true, true, true, false)`

 ## Testing
 Testing Pesto against Zxcvbn is important to prove that it is a reliable password strength estimator because it provides a basis for comparison and helps to validate Pesto's effectiveness.